JAMESKirkQI/MVCB/README.md

 [//]: # (<font size="10"><b><center>Multi-view Semi-supervised Continual Learning via Graph Diffusion Consistency</center></b></font>)

-This repository is the PyTorch source code implementation of [Contrastive Semi-supervised Continual Learning via Graph Diffusion Consistency]().
+This repository is the PyTorch source code implementation of [Multi-view Semi-supervised Continual Learning via Graph Diffusion Consistency]().
 This is a demo code to illustrate the basic motivation for fast training and evaluating the MVDC model.

 <div align="center">